-All compensation paid in 2016 by the Corporation to its directors is set out in Table 3, except for Mr. Mionis, President and CEO of the Corporation, whose compensation is set out in Table 16 of this Circular.
-In 2016, the Board (excluding Mr. Schwartz - see footnote 10 to Table 3) earned total annual board retainer fees, committee chair retainer fees and travel fees (collectively, "Annual Fees") in the amount of \$1,876,774, including total grants of DSUs in the amount of \$1,676,330.
+All compensation paid in 2017 by the Corporation to its directors is set out in Table 3, except for the compensation of Mr. Mionis, President and CEO of the Corporation, which is set out in Table 18 of this Circular and Mr. Chopra, who is standing for election by shareholders for the first time at the Meeting, In 2017, the Board (excluding Mr. Popatia - see footnote 9 to Table 3) earned total annual board retainer fees, committee chair retainer fees and travel fees (collectively, "Annual Fees") in the amount of \$1,937,011, including total grants of DSUs in the amount of \$1,696,125.